Allen Iverson: MVP season and trip to the NBA Finals (2000–2001)

 Iverson led the Sixers to their first finals since their 1983 championship.
-In game one of the 2001 NBA Finals, Iverson scored a playoff-high 48 points and beat the heavily favored Lakers 107–101; it was the Lakers' only playoff loss that year.
+In game one of the 2001 NBA Finals, Iverson scored a game-high 48 points and beat the heavily favored Lakers 107–101; it was the Lakers' only playoff loss that year.
 In the game, he notably stepped over Tyronn Lue after hitting a crucial shot.
+His 48 points remain the highest ever scored in an NBA Finals debut.
 Iverson would go on to score 23, 35, 35, and 37 in games 2–5, all losing efforts though the Sixers were not swept like many predicted.
 Iverson enjoyed his most successful season as an individual and as a member of the Sixers during the 2000–01 NBA season.

 Iverson began using a basketball sleeve during this season during his recovery from bursitis in his right elbow.
 Other players, including Carmelo Anthony and Kobe Bryant, adopted the sleeves as well, as did fans who wore the sleeve as a fashion statement.
 Iverson continued wearing his sleeve long after his elbow had healed.
 Some believed that the sleeve improved Iverson's shooting ability.
 Steven Kotler of Psychology Today suggested that such sleeves may act as a placebo to prevent future injuries.

+After the 2001 season came to a close, Allen Iverson decided to partner with Reebok and signed a 10-year $50 million contract.
+This contract also included $800,000 annually and access to a 32 million dollar trust fund when he turns 55.